csc-training/portable-gpu-programming/openmp/exercises/12-axpy-blas/solution/README.md

 ## Tasks

-1. Running the code fails with
+1. Running the code on Roihu gives wrong results and on LUMI it fails with

        Memory access fault by GPU node-4 (Agent handle: 0xb60410) on address 0xe83000.
 Reason: Unknown.